Aboard The Greg Mortimer Antarctica Cruise Ship

-Wildfoot Travel’s Polar expedition expert Debbie Grainger continues her account of her recent trip to Antarctica aboard the luxury expedition cruise ship The Greg Mortimer.
+Wildfoot Travel’s Polar expedition expert Debbie Grainger continues her account of her recent trip aboard the luxury expedition cruise ship The Greg Mortimer.

 Landing Restrictions In Antarctica

-The International Association of Antarctica Tour Operators (IAATO) – is an industry group that has resolved to set the highest possible tourism operating standards in its effort to protect Antarctica.
+The International Association of Antarctica Tour Operators (IAATO) – is an industry group that has resolved to set the highest possible tourism operating standards in its effort to protect the local environment.
 Their carefully implemented rules mean that only 100 people can set foot on land, at any one time.
-Plus, only one ship is permitted at a landing site at a time.
-Which means you still feel on your own in this unique and pristine environment.
+Plus, only one ship is permitted at a landing site at a time, meaning that you still feel on your own in this unique and pristine environment.

-The Greg Mortimer, and her sister ship the Sylvia Earle (due to launch in October 2021) only carry an average of 126 passengers to Antarctica.
-At Wildfoot Travel, when me make a booking, we have to check that non-kayaking spaces are available because Aurora will not take more than 100 “landing” passengers on any voyage.
-This enables them to maximise passenger time on land.
-This way, everyone lands together and group rotation is not necessary, as it is on larger vessels.
+The Greg Mortimer, and her sister ship, the Sylvia Earle (due to launch in October 2021), only carry an average of 126 passengers.
+At Wildfoot Travel, when we make a booking, we have to check that non-kayaking spaces are available because Aurora will not take more than 100 “landing” passengers on any one voyage.
+This enables them to maximise passenger time on land; everyone lands together and group rotation is not necessary, as it is on larger vessels.
 This is one of the key reasons to make sure that you book as early as possible.

-On a typical day, the enthusiastic, experienced expedition team aim to get you all off the ship at least twice per day.
-The team leader makes an announcement, letting passengers know what time the zodiacs will start their trips over to the landing point.
+On a typical day, the enthusiastic, experienced expedition team aims to get you all onto land at least twice a day.
+The team leader makes an announcement letting passengers know what time the zodiacs will start their trips over to the landing point.
 You are called to the mud room in two groups – starboard side and portside.
-This is alternated for each landing, giving everyone the chance of being off the ship first.
+This is alternated for each landing, giving everyone the chance of being off and on their way to land first.

-To access the mud room, you go to the back of Deck 4, down the steps to Deck 3.
+To access the mud room, you go to the back of Deck 4 and down the steps to Deck 3.
 Each cabin has their own locker where you keep your outer gear, boots and life jacket.
-Once you are ready to get off the ship, you “swipe out” with your room key – this is so the crew have a log of every passenger’s whereabouts, and to keep tabs on the number of passengers landing.
+Once you are ready to disembark, you “swipe out” with your room key – this is so the crew have a log of every passenger’s whereabouts, and to keep tabs on the number of passengers landing.
 The zodiac platforms open out from both sides of the mud room, although only 1 is normally used.
-Whilst the kayakers have their own platform at the back of the ship, which keeps them out of the way of the zodiacs.
-This meant that exiting the ship, was always quick and efficient, which then resulted in more time ashore.
+The kayakers have their own platform at the back of the vessel, which keeps them out of the way of the zodiacs, meaning that exiting the Greg Mortimer is always quick and efficient, resulting in more time ashore.

 Luxurious But An Expedition Ship In Every Way

-There is no getting away from the fact that the Greg Mortimer and the Sylvia Earle, are luxury ships.
-The cabins are large and spacious with great storage facilities; beautiful soft furnishings and photos decorate the entire ship.
+There is no getting away from the fact that the Greg Mortimer and the Sylvia Earle offer luxury.
+The cabins are large and spacious with great storage facilities, and beautiful soft furnishings and photos decorate the interior.
 Every meal was well-presented and delicious, and the service from the waiting on staff was impeccable; There is a small, but well-equipped gym onboard as well as a lovely sauna.

-It does however, still have the feeling of a true expedition ship.
-The expedition team mingled with the passengers around dining tables every mealtime; the lectures were informative and engaging; we were encouraged to be out on deck looking for wildlife opportunities, whilst some of the expedition team explained in greater detail, what we were witnessing.
-Aurora have an “open bridge” policy which means that you can pop into the bridge and have a chat with the crew, and learn all about the navigational equipment onboard.
+It does however, still have the feeling of a true expedition ship; the expedition team mingled with the passengers around dining tables every mealtime and the lectures were always informative and engaging.
+We were also encouraged to be out on deck looking for wildlife opportunities as much as possible, whilst some of the expedition team explained in greater detail what we were witnessing.
+Aurora has an “open bridge” policy which means that you can pop into the bridge and have a chat with the crew any time and learn all about the navigational equipment onboard.

-On all of the trips, there is a dedicated photographer on board.
-We found the photo workshop to be so educational and informative on our trip – learning lots of little tips of how best to position our cameras; lighting techniques; choosing the right moment to click, so that you get that unique photo.
+On all of the Antarctica cruises, there is a dedicated photographer.
+We found the photo workshop to be so educational and informative on our trip – learning lots of little tips on how best to position our cameras, lighting techniques and hints on how to choose the right moment to click, so that you get that unique photo.